Telegram-Mini-Apps/.github/profile/README.md

 ## Contribution

 I greatly appreciate any participation in the open source development community.
-If you wish to sponsor the open source initiative, you can donate TON to this wallet:
+In case, you have no free time to contribute with code, you could still sponsor the open source initiative by donating TON to this wallet:

 ```
 UQB7SraEWQus00E0k2SiAjXVIYzSGRJXIwF9ciYUM4tBIJMI
 ```